weavora/wform/README.md

 Usage
 -----

-1) Modify model: define relations and attach behavior.
+1) Modify the model: define relations and attach behavior.
-You can also create separate class for the form extended from your model.
+You can also create a separate class for the form extended from your model.

 ```php
 <?php